Sigkaio636/JGU-HIM-summer-internship/README.md

 # JGU-HIM-summer-internship
 This is the collection of the work carried out during the stay at Helmholtz-Institut Mainz at Johannes Gutenberg University in the summer of 2025.

-It consists of the literature found, the performed data analysis, the codes created for fitting the models, the files from JGU Data Center, and the presentations from the meetings.
+It consists of a literature review in the current situation of 7Li cluster theory, the codes created for fitting the models and the their analysis, the files from JGU Data Center, and the presentations from the meetings.

+Highly recommended reading [Pending tasks and future extensions](##-pending-tasks-and-future-extensions) to find out at what point this work ends.

 ## 1. Literature and Datasets
 ### 📊📄 ./Datasets 📊📄